Welland Canal: Accidents

 At around noon on Wednesday September 30, 2015, the Lena J cargo ship collided with Bridge 19 in Port Colborne, closing the bridge to all vehicle and pedestrian traffic until an assessment could be made on the condition of the bridge.
 The vessel had sustained damage to its bridge, but was still able to continue on its voyage to Burns Harbour, Indiana.
 Pictures of the damage sustained to the vessel and Bridge 19 were captured.
 On Friday October 1, 2015, Chris Lee, an acting direct engineer for the City of Port Colborne, said that the St. Lawrence Seaway Management Corporation (SLSMC) will likely close the bridge to all vehicle traffic until the end of the year.
 However, pedestrians will be able to cross the bridge, and emergency services will be able to cross the bridge on a limited basis.
 On Tuesday October 6, 2015, the City of Port Colborne released a media statement, which stated that Bridge 19, "will remain closed to vehicular traffic until after the close of the shipping season in December.
 Repairs will begin in early January."
 Detour routes have been planned and mapped by the City of Port Colborne and the City of Welland in order to ease the flow of traffic over Bridge 19A.

 The Welland Canal Fallen Workers Memorial at Lock 3 was unveiled on November 12, 2017.
 This commemorates the 137 workers who died while building the canal.

 On July 11, 2020 two cargo ships, the Alanis and the Florence Spirit, struck each other while executing a passing manoeuvre near Port Robinson.
 According to the St. Lawrence Seaway Management Corporation, no one was injured, no cargo was spilled, and an investigation would be undertaken.
+The final investigation report was released in August 2022.